Common Noun & Proper Noun

 Proper noun is a name of a particular or specific thing, person or place.

-Similarly, the word ‘university’ is a common noun because there can be many universities in a country, but the word ‘Oxford University’ is a proper noun because it refers to a specific university.
+- City is a common noun because there can be many cities, but London is a proper noun because it is a specific city.

 The first letter of a proper noun is always capitalized.
-The first letter of a common noun is not capitalized unless it is used at the start of a sentence.
+On the other hand, the first letter of common nouns are not capitalized, but are capitalized only when they come at the beginning of a sentence.

 Examples: